 As soon as Sister Nena saw the film The Bells of St. Mary’s, she knew she wanted to become a Sister, and she did!
 She even had to strike a bargain with her father to be able to attend Notre Dame High School, Belmont, but ultimately as an SND became a gifted teacher and much more.

-While Sister taught in many schools throughout California, she found a home in the Los Angeles Archdiocese where, as principal, she brought new life to several schools.
-She continues this role at Notre Dame School, Santa Barbara.
+While Sister taught in many schools throughout California, she found a home in the Los Angeles Archdiocese where, as principal, she brought new life to several schools and also continued this role at Notre Dame School, Santa Barbara.
 You’ll want to read about Sr. Judy’s educational impact in Southern California.

 “For many years now, I have been privileged to work with and help others who are poor.
 I am very grateful to Sr. Mary Angelica and many others who encouraged me along the way.”
 Sr. Avelina is also very grateful for the education she received and uses it with joy.
 Find out more about Sister and what she’s doing today.